poulti/brain-pages/docs/docker-from-compose-to-swarm.md

   ```
   wsl --set-default-version 2
   ```
-- Download a distro, eg Ubuntu LTS, go to https://aka.ms/wslubuntu2204 (Go to Microsoft Store app, and search Ubuntu, download)
+- Download a distro, eg Ubuntu 22.04 LTS, go to https://aka.ms/wslubuntu2204 (Go to Microsoft Store app, and search Ubuntu, download), and open the .appbundle
-- Install the distro:
+- Install the distro (not sure that step is necessary anymore if you opened the appbundle in the UI):
   ```
   wsl --install -d ubuntu
   ```

+Then follow the steps to install USBIP-WIN from the github above.

 At that stage you have the foundation of home assistant and docker services, and ZigBee network connected.
 Time to expand to even more services!